gruntjs-updater/multisync/README.md

 ### Folders

+Because multisync consumes the grunt-rsync plugin which uses rsyncwrapper, it exposes all of the options that are available in rsyncwrapper.

 ```js
 grunt-multisync
     grunt-rsync
         rsyncwrapper
 ```

-Internally, multisync uses the grunt-rsync plugin which internally uses the node rsyncwrapper library.

-Because multi sync passes all params direct through to the grunt-sync plugin, which exposes all of the rsyncwrapper params you are able to configure simple or very complex data syncs.

-See the grunt-plugin documentation for more info.
-See the rsyncwrapper plugin documentation for more info.
+Please see the rsyncwrapper plugin documentation for more info at https://github.com/jedrichards/rsyncwrapper/

 ### Options